 The easiest way to address dry skin is to apply moisturizer.
 These formulas are available in many forms—creams, lotions, ointments, salves—and can typically offer immediate relief.
 If moisturizing regularly does not help you, talk to your dermatologist about other options.

 If your dry skin is caused by exposure to hot water, artificial heating systems, cold climates, or harsh soaps, a few lifestyle changes can help reduce those effects.
 In addition to applying moisturizing creams, emollients, or ointments, avoid harsh soaps and skin care ingredients, drink plenty of water throughout the day, place a humidifier in your home to counteract the dry weather, and protect your skin with gloves, hats, and scarves in the winter.

-You can certainly try to prevent dry skin in the winter, but Dr. Henry explains that most people (including those with oily skin) are likely to experience some level of dryness during the winter months.
+You can certainly try to prevent dry skin in the winter, but Dr. Marchbein explains that dry, itchy skin can impact anyone, anywhere—including those in the Sunshine State.
+“Any change to the climate that we’re used to can affect our skin,” she says.
 That said, it’s still worth taking preventative measures to keep dryness at bay.
-This includes using a milder cleanser, taking shorter showers, reducing your exposure to hot water (even when washing your hands), using a humidifier, and paying attention to your moisturizing habits.
+This includes using a milder cleanser, taking shorter showers, reducing your exposure to hot water (even when washing your hands), using a humidifier while sleeping, and paying attention to your moisturizing habits.

 Great question!
 You should moisturize your skin immediately after showering or using a cleanser, at least twice per day (morning and night), or as needed.
 If your skin is incredibly dry, you can apply moisturizer more regularly than twice per day.
 The good news is that it’s nearly impossible to over-moisturize your skin.